rbroc/DataSci-AU-24/README.md

 ## Contact details

-Your lecturers for this course will be [Roberta](https://pure.au.dk/portal/en/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208)/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208).html) and Mads, who is Senior Data Scientist at Norlys, and will take over for 4 weeks to introduce you to data science in industry settings, and to causal and time-series modeling.
+Your lecturers for this course will be [Roberta](https://pure.au.dk/portal/en/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208)/persons/roberta-rocca(079b23a2-46f6-4a00-9cd6-9a1339101208).html) and Mads Jensen, who is Senior Data Scientist at Norlys, and will take over for 4 weeks to talk about data science in industry settings, causal modeling and time-series modeling.

 All communication to you will be sent via Brightspace.